-Со Competency 4: Engage In Practice-informed Research and Research-informed Practice 1 2 3 4 5 Practice Behavior Related to Competency Use practice experience and theory to inform scientific inquiry and research.
+Competency 4: Engage In Practice-informed Research and Research-informed Practice 0 1 2 3 4 5 Practice Behavior Related to Competency Use practice experience and theory to inform scientific inquiry and research.
 Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings.
 Use and translate research evidence to inform and improve practice, policy, and service delivery.

-Competency 5: Engage in Policy Practice 1 2 3 4 5 Practice Behavior Related to Competency Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services Assess how social welfare and economic policies impact the delivery of and access to social services.
+Competency 5: Engage in Policy Practice 0 1 2 3 4 5 Practice Behavior Related to Competency Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services Assess how social welfare and economic policies impact the delivery of and access to social services.
 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.

-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities 1 2 3 4 5 Practice Behavior Related to Competency Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities 0 1 2 3 4 5 Practice Behavior Related to Competency Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
 Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.

-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities 1 2 3 4 5 Practice Behavior Related to Competency Collect and organize data and apply critical thinking to interpret information from clients and constituencies.
-Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies.
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities 0 1 2 3 4 5 Practice Behavior Related to Competency Collect and organize data and apply critical thinking to interpret information from clients and constituencies.
+Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients ar constituencies Develop mutually agreed-on intervention goals and objectives base strengths, needs, and challenges within clients and constituencies.
+Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies.
 Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.

-Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities 1 2 3 4 5 Practice Behavior Related to Competency Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies.
+3 4 5 Practice Behavior Related to Competency Critically choose and implement interventions to achieve practice goals and enhance capacities of Critically choose and implement interventions to achieve practice goals and enhance capacities of Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies.
 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies.
 Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes.
 Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies.
 Facilitate effective transitions and endings that advance mutually agreed-on goals.

-Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities 1 2 3 4 5 Practice Behavior Related to Competency Select and use appropriate methods for evaluation of outcomes.
+Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities 0 1 2 3 4 5 Practice Behavior Related to Competency Select and use appropriate methods for evaluation of outcomes.
 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes.
 Critically analyze, monitor, and evaluate intervention and program processes and outcomes.
 Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels.
+Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro

+Field Education Instructor comments:

+St. day 6' and a

 Student Signature Date

 Field Education Instructor Signature Date

 Faculty Signature Date